Go make this Easy Chicken Cordon Bleu for dinner tonight! I’m not even kidding. It’s completely delicious, and the sauce is to die for!

 - In a medium bowl, combine the bread crumbs and melted butter; set aside.

-- Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices), and the bread crumbs are golden brown.
-You may want to broil the chicken for a minute or two to really brown the bread crumbs.
+- Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices).
+Turn your oven to broil on HGIH and cook the chicken for another minute or two to brown the bread crumbs.

 - Remove the chicken from the oven.
 Place each breast on a plate and top with sauce.
 Sprinkle with parsley, if desired.